“Travel is like an endless university. You never stop learning.”

 #24 Yes, it’s possible to travel with a male friend without being in a relationship with him.

 Let me tell you for the 100th time that me and Cez are best friends.
 We are not lovers.
 We are not engaged.
 We are not married.
 We just travel together and yes, it’s possible for a couple of friends (female and male) to travel together, share great travel moments and experience without being in a relationship.
 This is the power of friendship.
 You stick together.
 You help each other.
 You love each other like a family, but you are not physically attracted to each other.
 End of story.
 Nobody seems to understand that in Asia though…

-#25 Travelling is so damn tiring!
+#25 Traveling is so damn tiring!

 Think of all of these hours spent on the train, at the airport and on local buses.
 Wasn’t it exhausting?
-Gosh, travelling is tiring!
+Gosh, traveling is tiring!
 You can feel absolutely knackered after 10 hour overnight bus ride or your 8 hour flight back home.
 Think of how many times you got stuck at the airport as your flight was delayed or how many times you had to wait for the next bus to come as the last one just left.
 There are times when you don’t take a shower for a 2 days (or even longer), you sleep on the floor or you don’t sleep at all feeling frightened you might get robbed while asleep!

 Wow, I’ve learnt a lot of things.
 Way more than I expected.
 The list goes on and on and the more I travel, the more I am going to learn.
 I will also make more mistakes and fail sometimes, but it’s life.
 It’s the life I’ve chosen.
 It’s the life I am proud of and happy about.